QianqianShan/RSpice/README.md

 ### Compile from the source code

-Refer the [download page](https://sourceforge.net/projects/ngspice/files/ng-spice-rework/28/) of Ngspice and download the source code of Ngspice from **ngspice-28.tar.gz**.
+Refer the <https://sourceforge.net/projects/ngspice/files/ng-spice-rework/28/> of Ngspice and download the source code of Ngspice from **ngspice-28.tar.gz**.
 We need to compile to source code to generate a shared library of Ngspice with extension *.so* or *.dll* depending on the operating systems.
 It's recommended to install the released stable version of Ngspice from tarball instead of installing directly from the github repository of Ngspice.

 #### Compile the source code for \*unix systems,